Connecting to Showdown and Challenging Humans

 print(battle.rating, battle.opponent_rating)

-A complete example source code is:
+The complete example is:

 import asyncio